thekingdomofwool1/GCP-Terraform-Terraria-Server-/README.md

 You can SSH into the server to manage it.
 For conveniance sake, I prefer to use the built-in ssh feature on the compute instance console in gcp.

 ## Here are some useful commands for sever management
+(you probably don't need to run any of these as sudo but better safe than sorry)

 Once connected, you can: